How To Sell A Car Online – The Definitive Guide

 Scams setup specifically for private cars sales are much more common than many people think.
 Here’s a useful article from the DMV that explains some of the most common scams.

-In essence, don’t agree a deal with anyone mentioning: payment plans, escrow services, offers to over-pay as long as the car is shipped, cheques, banker’s draft or the need to access your personal details (passport, cards or driving license).
+In essence, don’t agree a deal with anyone mentioning: payment systems, escrow services, offers to over-pay as long as the car is shipped, cheques, banker’s draft or the need to access your personal details (passport, cards or driving license).

 Where to list your car online (and what it costs)